jayanthkmr/jayanthkmr.github.io/_pages/home.md

 Currently building large scale software systems as SDM III at Amazon, being one of the youngest Engineering Leader in a FAANG .
 I am a published poet, a technical architect, an entrepreneur, an angel investor, an engineering leader and even, an assistant professor too, basically a Polymath.

-Subscribe to my website to read *System Manifesto* or read my poetry anthology - "*Gonzo Poet and through his lens*" or follow my blog - "*Technopreneurial Treatises*" for more engineering and entrepreneurial philosophical content.
+Subscribe to my website to read my book *Learning System Design on AWS* or *System Manifesto* or read my poetry anthology - "*Gonzo Poet and through his lens*" or follow my blog - "*Technopreneurial Treatises*" for more engineering and entrepreneurial philosophical content.

  You can book a 1:1 call or ask any queries you may have on my [*topmate.io page*](https://topmate.io/jaykmr).
 Whether you need help with my areas of expertise or just want to chat about anything, I'm available.